elliot-young/sandwich.boost/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The *sandwich.boost* package to perform accurate weighted least squares estimation of the linear coefficient in grouped partially linear models in *R*.
+The *sandwich.boost* package can be used to perform accurate weighted least squares estimation of the linear coefficient in grouped partially linear models in *R*, with weights determined via sandwich boosting.

-## Installation

-You can install the development version of sandwich.boost like so:

 ## Installation